 The Church Farm School (CFS)—an independent college preparatory boarding and day school for boys in grades 9-12 in Exton, PA—is pleased to announce that its Board of Directors recently approved a $15M plan to modernize the school’s campus; the first part of a multiphase project to advance the school’s mission of educating 180 high-potential young men through its second century.
 The campus renovation retains the rural and historic charm of Church Farm School’s nationally recognized campus while transforming the academic side of the campus in three main areas:The Buck Family Center for the Arts:

-The school’s main academic building – Greystock Hall – will be re-oriented to face the new entrance and quad, and will be highlighted by The Hamilton Atrium, named for a generous gift from the Hamilton Family Charitable Trust.
-This will allow for a consolidated Admission office on the first floor, an enlarged dining center and modernized classrooms and gathering spaces for students, faculty and visitors.New Entrance and School Safety Enhancements:
+The school’s main academic building – Greystock Hall – will be re-oriented to face a new entrance and quad, and will be highlighted by The Hamilton Atrium, named for a generous gift from the Hamilton Family Charitable Trust.
+This will allow for a consolidated Admissions office on the first floor, an enlarged dining center with patio and modernized classrooms and gathering spaces for students, faculty and visitors.New Entrance and School Safety Enhancements:

 An inviting new entrance road from Valley Creek Boulevard will create a safer and more environmentally sound campus approach and exit.

-“We are excited about Church Farm School’s campus renovation and the ways in which it will enhance the school as it enters its second century.
+“We are excited about Church Farm School’s campus modernization and the ways in which it will enhance the school as it enters its second century.
 We also know that the competitive environment for independent schools has changed dramatically over the past 10 years.
 The talented and deserving students we seek have many great options and we want CFS to be their first choice,” says Matt Burns, Board President and a former CFS parent.